 Today, the only manufacturers who are still developing and shipping TVs with their own operating systems are LG (webOS) and Samsung (Tizen).
 While the picture quality of these TVs is excellent, the interfaces, app compatibility and user experience suffer for this choice.

-Please search the app store on your television before making your Tablo purchase to avoid disappointment.
+Search the app store on your television before purchasing a streaming service or other streaming gadget for a compatible app to avoid disappointment.

 Despite making great strides in recent years, the primary downside of a Smart TV remains: its operating system and processing power cannot be changed or upgraded meaning its ‘smart’ features are likely to become crippled or even fail long before the screen does.